 The major in Greek is a rigorous academic program designed to develop proficiency in the Greek language, to promote literary study across a broad range of authors, genres, and subjects, and to instill an awareness of the Classical tradition and its profound influence.
 Acknowledging the deep presence and transformation of classical culture during the Christian era, the Department is committed to integrating the study of classical Greek literature and the vast corpus of Greek writings from the biblical, patristic, and Byzantine eras.
-The Greek Major enables students to acquire a reading knowledge of classical, New Testament, and patristic Greek as well as of Latin.
-The program emphasizes reading and writing in Greek in order to enable effective study, reflection, and evaluation of texts.

 Explore the Greek Program